 how these new standards will better prepare Cobb County

 students for future college and career choices on a special section of the District website.

 Clubs and Activities

-Intramurals begin at 8:00 am.
+Intramurals begins at

 Please enter at the front and remain in the lower

 lobby until a PE teacher comes to get you.

 No students are admitted to intramurals after 8:00